GAnagno/.github.io/imagelearn.md

 ## imagelearn

-imagelearn is machine learning app developed for Instagram
+imagelearn is a machine learning app developed for Instagram

 ### focus